raleel/cfi-srd-pt/0008_Combat.md

 - Except in certain cases (such as Charging), all significant movement ceases once a character enters the engagement range of the intended opponent.
 - Except in certain cases (such as Charging through Contact), moving into the opponent's engagement zone places each combatant in engagement with the other.
 - Once Engaged, characters cannot move away from an opponent unless first Withdrawing from close combat.
-- Attempting to move past an unengaged foe who is using the Delay Action, permits (as a specific exception) that opponent to strike at moving characters as they pass by or block a character's progress, prompting close combat on the following Turn or Round.
+- Attempting to move past an unengaged foe who is uCanto the Delay Action, permits (as a specific exception) that opponent to strike at moving characters as they pass by or block a character's progress, prompting close combat on the following Turn or Round.

 ### Situational Movement Rates